SaaS features page, also called product or solutions page is part and parcel of any SaaS website.

 In some cases, a SaaS product may provide the same benefit to its users, no matter what business they do.

-Whether you are a hotel or a freelance photographer, your end goal is to make your website understandable for potential foreigner buyers.
+Whether you are a hotel or a freelance photographer, your end goal is to make your website understandable for potential foreign buyers.

 Here’s an example from Weglot.

-They have only one page with a title, explanation, CTA and list the features/benefits in bullet points.
+They have only one page with a title, explanation, CTA, and list of the features/benefits in bullet points.

 But everything is not always that simple.